YashTrikannad/fmt_star_ros/README.md

 # FMTstar-planner

-This repository is being developed for doing path-planning using FMTstar-planner for occupancy grids in ROS.
+This repository is being developed for doing path-planning using a Heuristic FMT*(Forward Marching Tree) planner for occupancy grids in ROS.

 Steps to run it:
 1. Clone the Repository